ATSchell/CSC-462-Project/README.md

 - Can run on Azure free Ubuntu VMs but takes over 35 minutes to complete with 1 master, 2 workers and 2 input Sentinel-2 files to calculate NDVI/NDSI

-- Currently writing to files with process PID that worked on it appended before extension for debugging

 - NotGeoreferencedWarning appears in worker process, this might be an issue with the current tiling function

 #### Notes: